Sharing 3 of the best privacy plants for shade that will grow fabulously under trees while looking pretty & providing curb appeal at the same time!

 It turns a beautiful dark pink in spring & orange in the fall.
 It also has red crabapples that stay on the tree well into winter that look beautiful contrasting with the snow.

 We have since planted 5 of these trees, 3 we planted our first fall here & are growing splendidly.
 I found them at Lowes for less than $30 each for a 5-6 foot tree.

 This semi-evergreen shrub grows over 10 feet tall and wide.
 It also likes to be planted in part sun.
 It has white flowers and well as red berries.

-I am not going to lie this plant was an absolute beast to put in.
+I am not going to lie this privacy screen plant was an absolute beast to put in!
 This guy flanks our driveway entrance opposite our giant old Maple tree so it was important to us to plant something pretty with year round interest.
-We really wanted to get a plant that would give us instant privacy so we bought a BIG one.
-Jason was determined to save the $50 delivery fee so we brought this one home ourselves.
-Against the advice of our local nursery I might add:).
-We rolled it off our truck using plywood and tarps and rolled and pulled and pushed it into it’s massive 5 foot wide 3 foot deep hole!
-Fun times:).